jelastic-jps/postgres/README.md

  - for **[PostgreSQL](https://www.postgresql.org/)** database
  - for **[Pgpool-II](https://www.pgpool.net/mediawiki/index.php/Main_Page)** load balancer

- By default, package operates two database containers (primary and secondary, one per role) and makes data from primary DB server to be asynchronously replicated to a standby one.
+ By default, package operates two database containers (Primary and Secondary, one per role) and makes data from Primary DB server to be asynchronously replicated to a standby one.
  In front of the cluster a scalable load balancer layer of Pgpool-II node can be added which provides load-balancing, monitoring and management of database cluster.

 <p align="left">